stefanzweifel/laravel-sends/README.md

 (If you want to store the value of `Message-ID` in your database, do not add the event listener but update the `SENDS_HEADERS_SEND_UUID`-env variable to `Message-ID`.
 The `StoreOutgoingMailListener` will then store the `Message-ID` in the database.)

 ### Store Content of Mails
 By default, the package does not store the content of sent out emails.
-By default, the package does not store the content of sent out emails.
 By setting the `sends.store_content` configuration value to `true`, the body of all outgoing mails is stored in the `content`-column in the `sends` database table.

 ```php